 You may also question if we need more types than the six.
 For example, are questions - what? who? how? where? when? and why? - a separate type?
 No, they may usually be formulated as circumlocutions of prescriptions.
 The what? who? how? where? when? and why? become a prescription: "Tell the doctor what happened!"
 In British English the question form may at times be used, not to get an answer, but to gain agreement, as in "The weather is nasty, isn't it?"

-We can summarize our conclusion about usage of communicative actions as a two-fold proposition.
+We can summarize our conclusion about usage of communicative actions in a Table of Minimum Vocabulary and as a two-fold Proposition of Tri- and Bi-sections of Language that includes a Principle of Understanding.